ashlives/REST-API-JAVA/README.md

 # About Project

 This project contains classes for quick setup of REST api automation.

+REST Assured libraries are being used